SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions-exam-problems.md

 ### Hints and guidelines

-To solve the task we'll read from the standard input stream, utilize several conditional statements and computations, and print our result to the console.
+To solve the problem we'll read from the standard input stream, utilize several conditional statements and computations, and print our result to the console.

 #### Input data processing